eefweenink/Turn-old-Macbook-Pro-into-a-contemporary-notebook/README.md

 The way I do this:
 # Linux on USB (I use Mint).
 Start Linux <br/>
 Open a Terminal window.
 (To do this, click the Ubuntu icon in the top-left corner of the screen, type "terminal", and either hit Enter or select the Terminal option.)<br/>
-Type sudo fdisk -l.
-This should produce output that identifies the ESP (among other things), like this:<br/> .<br/>
+Type sudo fdisk -l <br/>
+This should produce output that identifies the ESP (among other things), like this:<br/>
 <br/>
 Device        Start      End  Sectors  Size Type<br/> /dev/sda1      2048  1128447  1126400  550M EFI System<br/>